Santa Ana, California Therapists

 We may receive fees from the providers listed below.
 See our full disclaimer.

 Guide to Mental Health Resources in Santa Ana, California

 The beautiful Californian city of Santa Ana is always teeming with life.
 It boasts an impressive population of approximately 334,000 residents.
 That number stands only to increase as time goes on.
-Santa Ana is best known for being home to the famous Santa Ana Zoo as well as high concentration of interesting museums.
-However, what many people don’t know is that the popular Orange County town is experiencing a severe mental health crisis.
-Santa Ana residents are more likely to suffer from a mental illness than many neighboring city’s residents and are far less likely to receive the care they require.
-This is due to a multitude of reasons, which includes lack of funding and ineffective legislation, vulnerable demographics, stigma, and high crime rates.
+Santa Ana is best known for being home to the famous Santa Ana Zoo as well as a high concentration of interesting museums.
+However, many people don’t know that the popular Orange County town is experiencing a severe mental health crisis.
+Santa Ana residents are more likely to suffer from a mental illness than many neighboring city residents and are far less likely to receive the care they require.
+This is due to a multitude of reasons, which include lack of funding and ineffective legislation, vulnerable demographics, stigma, and high crime rates.
 Let’s examine the reasons behind Santa Ana’s rising mental health issue rate and explain how to find and get in contact with a therapist who can help.